 Once a year, RRHA will reexamine family composition and unit size for all resident families.
 At that time, all adult family members will be required to sign a new Privacy Act/Release of Information.
 RRHA will reexamine the income of families paying income-based rents once a year, and once every three years for families paying flat rents.
-RRHA conducts annual reexaminations by interviewing all adult family members and verifying information about their income, assets, deductions, and family size and composition.
+RRHA may.conducts annual reexaminations by interviewing all adult family members and verifying information about their income, assets, deductions, and family size and composition.
 RRHA provides notices of annual reexamination 120 days before the reexamination anniversary date.
+All RRHA reexaminations will be initiated through RRHA's online portal, Rent Café.
+All adult family members will be required to complete their reexaminations and provide verifying information about their income, assets, deductions, and family size and composition through RRHA's online portal, unless a family member receives a reasonable accommodation approval from RRHA.
+Please see Chapter 3 and Exhibit #2 of ACOP for Reasonable Accommodation Policy and Procedures.